frontend112/paperconcept-store/README.md

 <GlobalRedux/> - add products to cart / increase quantity / remove product

 <Menu> - main inside Menu.tsx, wheather it is Desktop or mobile go to related file
-<Logo> - force refresh on click and go to homepage
+<Logo/> - force refresh on click and go to homepage
+<Recommended/> - auto changing group of products on hover stop animations